 - Place the casserole into the oven, and bake for 30 minutes or until the top is golden brown and the filling is bubbly.

-- Remove from oven and allow the casserole to cool for 10-15 minutes before serving.
+- Remove from the oven, and allow the casserole to cool for 10 to 15 minutes before serving.

 - Scroll up and see the post for tips, FAQs, and storage recommendations.